DragonSenses/flashcards-api/architectural-decision-record.md

 ## Development

+Model View Controller.
+This comprehensive document aims to guide the steps of development and ease onboarding.

 ### Bootstrap with **Spring Initializr**

 Using **Spring Initializr** is an excellent way to bootstrap the project — fast, clean, and Eclipse-friendly.